The Five Stans of The Silk Road

 Meals Included: Breakfast

 This morning, we drive out to the outskirts of the city to the once-mighty fortress of Nisa.
 Founded in the 3rd century BC as the capital of the 1st Parthian Empire, its walls, and towers (43 in total) protected the royal palace, Zoroastrian temples and the power and prestige of successive ruling dynasties until its eventual destruction at the hands of the Mongols in the 13th century.
-We then continue on to the impressive Gypjak Mosque, or spiritual mosque.
-The largest mosque in Central Asia, it was constructed in 2002 for a reported sum of $100 million and mirrors the style of much of city with its opulent white marble walls and golden domes.
+We then continue on to the impressive Gypjak Mosque or spiritual mosque.
+The largest mosque in Central Asia, it was constructed in 2002 for a reported sum of $100 million and mirrors the style of much of the city with its opulent white marble walls and golden domes.
 After some time for exploration, we return to the city, where the rest of this afternoon has been left free.

 Day 21: Trip Ends In Ashgabat